gazzenger/imgsrc-downloader/README.md

 * phantomjs folder - contains a couple of the popular platforms for phantomjs
 * run.sh - the main script for running
 * save_page.js - the blank phantom.js script for simply outputting the rendered url
+* makefile - for creating the correct symbolic link to the phantomjs-lib folder
+* cyr2lat.sh - the cyrillic converter for converting cyrillic strings to latin

 ## Use